Jasguerrero/edo/README.md

   - New York
   - new_york_edo_contact

-Keep in mind that rerunning a city do not delete the data on the postgres database so you might end with more than one copy of the EDOs (you can use the API or the PGAdmin to delete records)
+Note that rerunning a city does not delete data from the PostgreSQL database, so you may have multiple copies of EDOs.
+Use the API, PGAdmin, or delete the folder `./data/db` to manage records appropriately.